dotnet-script/dotnet-script/README.md

 ### Caching

+We provide two types of caching, the `dependency cache` and the `execution cache` which is explained in detail below.
+In order for any of these caches to be enabled, it is required that all NuGet package references are specified using an exact version number.
+The reason for this constraint is that we need to make sure that we don't execute a script with a stale dependency graph.

-#### Restore Cache
+#### Dependency Cache

-Under the hood, Dotnet-Script performs a `dotnet restore` to resolve the dependencies needed to execute the script(s).
-This is an out-of-process operation and typically takes roughly one second.
-The `restore cache` ensures that we only do a `dotnet restore` if the dependencies has changed.
-For this cache to kick in, it is required for all NuGet package references to be specified using an exact version number.

-This cache an be disabled using the `--nocache` flag.
+In order to resolve the dependencies for a script, a `dotnet restore` is executed under the hood to produce a `project.assets.json` file from which we can figure out all the dependencies we need to add to the compilation.
+This is an out-of-process operation and represents a significant overhead to the script execution.
+So this cache works by looking at all the dependencies specified in the script(s) either in the form of NuGet package references or assembly file references.
+If these dependencies matches the dependencies from the last script execution, we skip the restore and read the dependencies from the already generated `project.assets.json` file.
+If any of the dependencies has changed, we must restore again to obtain the new dependency graph.

-#### DLL Cache
+#### Execution cache

-Dotnet-Script will automatically create a DLL on first execution of a script and as long as the source code has not changed it will continue to use that DLL significantlly speeding up the execution of your scripts (by 8x).
-The cached DLL's are stored in the user %tmp%/dotnet-script folder.
+In order to execute a script it needs to be compiled first and since that is a CPU and time consuming operation, we make sure that we only compile when the source code has changed.
+This works by creating a SHA256 hash from all the script files involved in the execution.
+This hash is written to a temporary location along with the DLL that represents the result of the script compilation.
+When a script is executed the hash is computed and compared with the hash from the previous compilation.
+If they match there is no need to recompile and we run from the already compiled DLL.
+If the hashes don't match, the cache is invalidated and we recompile.

-You can override this automatic caching by passing **--nocache** flag, which will cause your script to be dynamically compiled everytime you run it.
+> You can override this automatic caching by passing **--nocache** flag, which will bypass both caches and cause dependency resolution and script compilation to happen every time we execute the script.

+###

 ### Debugging